guoruibiao/redis/README.md

+Influenced by my friend [Mr.K](https://github.com/dalaizhao), i'd like to create a new branch `comments` for redis learning.

 This README is just a fast *quick start* document.
 You can find more detailed documentation at [redis.io](https://redis.io).

 What is Redis?